-Hidden Gems in Los Angeles
+Hidden gems in Los Angeles

 There’s more to Los Angeles than glitz and glamour.
 Step off the Walk of Fame and away from Hollywood to discover a secret world that’s hiding in broad daylight, right under your nose.
 Follow this two-day itinerary to explore the most intriguing attractions, hidden sights and clandestine venues that add depth to the City of Angels.

-Start your day with a 15-minute drive from Beverly Hills Hotel or Hotel Bel-Air to the Museum of Jurassic Technology.
+Start your day with a 15-minute drive from The Beverly Hills Hotel or Hotel Bel-Air to the Museum of Jurassic Technology.

 Museum of Jurassic Technology